Precision calculation of isospin-symmetry-breaking corrections to T=1/2 mirror decays using multi-reference charge-dependent density functional theory: Results

-Contribution to MDE in $T$=1/2 mirror nuclei due to the contact class-III interaction constitutes, on average, around 7 to 8\% of the contribution coming from the Coulomb force as shown in Refs.~\cite{(Bac18),(Bac19)}.
-One would therefore naively expect that the class-III ISB force would also have a rather modest impact on the isospin impurity in the $n$-th state of spin $I$ $\alpha_{\rm ISB}^{(n)} = 1- \sum_{i} |b^{(n I; \varphi)}_{i T=|T_z|}|^2$.
-Figure~\ref{fig:alphaC} shows arithmetic means $\bar{\alpha}_{\rm ISB} = [{\alpha}_{\rm ISB} (A,T_z=1/2) + {\alpha}_{\rm ISB} (A,T_z=-1/2)]/2$ in the ground states of $T_z=\pm 1/2$ for $11\leq A \leq 47$.
-The curves illustrate impurities obtained using C ($\alpha_{\rm C}$), LO ($\alpha_{\rm LO}$) and NLO ($\alpha_{\rm NLO}$) variants of the ISB interaction with parameters taken from~\cite{(Bac19)}.
 It is surprising to see that the local class-III force strongly increases isospin mixing.
 The relative difference between $\alpha_{\rm LO}$ and $\alpha_{\rm C}$ gradually decreases with $A$ (see insert in Fig.~\ref{fig:alphaC}) from 90\% to circa 40\% (50\%) in the lower $fp$-shell nuclei for the LO (NLO) theory, respectively.
-Note also, that the NLO theory brings much smaller increase of $\alpha_{\rm ISB}$ as compared to the LO what is expected for a converging effective theory.
-We have also verified (using isospin-projected theory) that strong increase in $\alpha_{\rm ISB}$ due to class-III force takes place irrespectively of a choice of the Skyrme functional.
+Note also that the NLO theory brings a much smaller increase of $\alpha_{\rm ISB}$ as compared to the LO, which is expected for a converging effective theory.
+We have also verified (using isospin-projected theory) that a strong increase in $\alpha_{\rm ISB}$ due to class-III force takes place for density-dependent popular Skyrme forces like SLy4~\cite{(Cha97)}.